 The general guidance on Reducing the need for restraint and restrictive intervention (HM Govt.
-June 2019), Behaviour and discipline in schools - Advice for headteachers and school staff (HM Govt January 2016), Use of reasonable force - Advice for headteachers, staff and governing bodies (2013) is available to schools and may be supplemented by specialist guidance.
+June 2019), Behaviour in schools - GOV.UK (www.gov.uk) (HM Govt 2024), Use of reasonable force - Advice for headteachers, staff and governing bodies (2013) is available to schools and may be supplemented by specialist guidance.